edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md

 20240109:10:33:17 gprestore:gpadmin:cbdb-coordinator:017112-[INFO]:-Restore completed successfully
 ```

-`gprestore` does not attempt to restore global metadata for the Cloudberry Database system by default.
+`gprestore` does not attempt to restore global metadata for the Apache Cloudberry system by default.
 If this is required, include the `--with-globals` argument.

 By default, `gprestore` uses 1 connection to restore table data and metadata.
 If you have a large backup set, you can improve performance of the restore by increasing the number of parallel connections with the `--jobs` option.
 For example: